 Time for potty training?

-If he is communicating with you strongly enough that it seems reasonable that he might be able to tell you when he’s ready to go.
+If they are communicating with you strongly enough that it seems reasonable that they might be able to tell you when they're ready to go.

-If, instead of just wiggling out of diapers, he is showing the manual dexterity and fine motor skills for taking his clothes off and putting them back on.
+If, instead of just wiggling out of diapers, they are showing the manual dexterity and fine motor skills for taking their clothes off and putting them back on.

-If he is showing an interest in the potty.
+If they are showing an interest in the potty.